Dutch–Portuguese War: VOC gains ground

 Renoçer and probably Windhond were the captured ships.

-The 2 May 1654 action was a sea battle which took place near Colombo, Ceylon, when a force of 11 Dutch ships led by Rijckloff van Goens defeated 3 Portuguese galleons, which ran aground and were burnt near Carmona, north of Cabo de Rama.
+The 2 May 1654 action was a sea battle which took place near Colombo, when a force of 11 Dutch ships led by Rijckloff van Goens defeated three Portuguese galleons, which ran aground and were burnt near Carmona, north of Cabo de Rama.
 On about 4 May Zijdeworm was burnt as a fireship near Karwar, and on 6 May the Portuguese galleon Nazareth was burnt near Hanovar.
-This removed a significant proportion of Portuguese ships in the Indian Ocean area.
+These actions removed a significant proportion of Portuguese ships in the Indian Ocean.